Gautam2s0/Brisa-tech/README.md

 ### Introduction
-This app is clone of the github issue page.
-It has similar functionality and user interface (UI) as like github issue page.
-In  this app design is mostly similar.
+This app is a clone of the Github issue page.
+It has similar functionality and user interface (UI) as the Github issue page.
+In  this app, the design is mostly similar to Github issue page.
+The app has a loading indicator when data is fetching from the server.
+The loading indicator will be shown in the UI.

 ### Tech Stack
 1. Html